Today Is National Black Dog Day—Why You Should Adopt a Black Dog

 What is black dog syndrome?

-Over the past decade, since the term was coined, animal shelters, rescue organizations, and volunteers have been helping guide potential adopters to black dogs that often get overlooked.
-They’ve gone so far as to teach these dogs extra tricks, highlight their personalities in profiles, and ensure multiple black dogs aren’t housed together to help them better stand out.
+“Black dog syndrome” refers to a pattern that shelter workers and animal rescuers have observed over time: Black dogs are more frequently passed over for adoption than dogs with lighter coats.
+Since the term was coined, animal shelters, volunteers, and rescue organizations have been trying to help guide potential adopters to black dogs who often get overlooked.
+They’ve gone so far as to teach these pups extra tricks, highlight their personalities in their adoption profiles, and house black dogs solo to help them stand out.

-“Despite the mixed findings across studies about the adoptability of black dogs, it is no surprise that there is a [real] perception of bias,” says animal behaviorist Dr. Karen B. London.
+“Despite the mixed findings across studies about the adoptability of black dogs, it is no surprise that there is a [real] perception of bias,” says animal behaviorist Karen B. London.

 Why are black dogs less likely to be adopted?